One Month's Living Expenses 2012: Granada, Nicaragua

 We had difficulty finding the kind of detailed information we were looking for so today’s blog post is dedicated to those of you out there with the same question.

-Before jumping right to the numbers I want to share a few important details regarding our lifestyle and the way we chose to live.
+Before jumping right to the numbers we want to share a few important details regarding our lifestyle and the way we chose to live.

 - We are currently renting a brand new studio apartment in Granada, Nicaragua.
 It is fully furnished and our apartment complex has large saltwater pool, rooftop terrace and too many other amenities to mention.
-Although our apartment offers hot water and air conditioning we choose to live without.
+Although our apartment offers hot water and air conditioning due to the high cost of electricity in Nicaragua we choose to live without.

 - We own a 2001 Hyundai Galloper that we use for the occasional road trip and out of town travel.
 Granada is a very walkable, so that’s how we typically get around.